divyansh1172/EE1030-2025-Project-Submissions/ee25btech11037/SoftwareAssignment/codes/README_code.md

 This will produce compressed versions of the image with different compression ratios and corresponding error analysis plots.

-## Author

-Divyansh Maheshwari

-EE25BTECH11037

-## Acknowledgments
+## Reference

-- SVD implementation based on the Jacobi eigenvalue algorithm
-- Image processing using LibJPEG and LibPNG libraries
+- Youtube: Gilbert Strang's video on Singular Value Decomposition